Hiking Capitol Reef: Grand Wash Trail Guide

 Hiking Shoes

 While there are many easy paths to explore in Capitol Reef there are a few trails that are rocky, sandy, and steep.
 To have the most comfortable experience on the trails we recommend wearing a proper hiking shoe or boot to provide traction and support.
+Columbia Mens & Women’s Hiking Boots are a game changer.

 Sun Protectant